pigatron-industries/pigatron-industries.github.io/_posts/2022-05-13-Musical-Tuning.md

 It's generally known that the most consonant intervals in music are where the difference in frequencies of 2 notes played together can be expressed as simple ratios. e.g. an octave is a ratio of 2/1, which means the root note with frequency of say 440Hz is played at the same time as a note with double the frequency, 880Hz.
 A perfect fifth is the ratio of 3/2 which puts the note frequency at 660Hz.

 Instead of using frequency ratios it's easier to visualize this on a linear scale where the root note is a 0 and the octave is at 1.
 Then 2 octaves would be 2.

-Ratios can be converted using the base 2 logarithm, e.g the perfect fifth: $$log_2(3/2) = 0.585$$
+Ratios can be converted using the base 2 logarithm, e.g the perfect fifth:

+$$log_2(3/2) = 0.585$$

+To convert from octaves back to ratio you can raise 2 to the power of the value:

+$$2^{0.585} = 1.5 = 3/2$$

+To get from an octave value to a frequency, the following equation can be used:

+$$a2^{v}$$

+Tuning is often expressed in cents, where each semitone in the 12 tone scale is divided by 100.
+Octaves can easily be converted to cents by multiplying by 1200:

+$$0.585 \times 1200 = 702$$

 ## Dissonance Curve